Thembinkosi-Twala/loada_platform/README.md

 Built with Next.js, TypeScript, Tailwind CSS, MongoDB, Prisma, Next auth, Leaflet and many other technologies.

-## Features

-- User registration and authentication
-- Property listing and browsing
-- Property booking and reservations
-- Search and filtering of properties
-- Interactive map using Leaflet to display property locations

-## Demo

-You can check the a live demo of the project [here](https://inter-dev-tech-final.vercel.app/).

-## Prerequisites

-Make sure you have the following software installed on your system:

-- git If you want to clone the project from GitHub and work with it locally, you will need to have Git installed on your system.
-You can download and install Git from the official website (https://git-scm.com/).

-- Node.js Application requires Node.js to be installed on your system in order to run.
-You can download and install the latest version of Node.js from the official website (https://nodejs.org/).

 ## Installation

-- Clone the repository:

-    ```
-    git clone
-    ```
--  Navigate to the project directory:

-    ```
-    cd interdevtechfinal
-    ```
--  Install the dependencies:

     ```
     npm install